Updated on January 16, 2023 by Sarina Tariq

-I adore everything about Japan – (maybe something to do with the fact that I have been seeing Shin Chan Cartoons with my kids every day for the past 10 years of my life) Whatever I have seen of Japan through books and TV shows has made me respect the country, its people ; their culture, their advancements in technology, their resilience in facing tragedies, their punctuality, their beautiful demeanor and manners – everything worthy of appreciation and emulation.
-A woman in Kimono, their traditional dress is the first image that comes to my mind when I think of Japan (other than Shin Chan)
+I adore everything about Japan.
+Whatever I have seen of Japan through books and TV shows has made me respect the country, its people, their culture, its advancements in technology, its resilience in facing tragedies, its punctuality, the beautiful demeanor and manners of the people – everything worthy of appreciation and emulation.
+A woman in Kimono, their traditional dress, is the first image that comes to my mind when I think of Japa.

 What is a Kimono?

 “Everyday garment?
 Art object?
 Symbol of Japan? “ – Kimono: A Modern History – Book by Terry Satsuki Milhaupt